ChuChuIgbokwe/RPG-Monocular-Pose-Estimation-ME495-HW2/README.md

 When reconfiguring monocular_pose_estimator, we were able to confirm the limits and ranges that we saw on the Github page for the package- for the most part, the values were identical or very close.

--Threshold: Needs to be within the range of 80-180 (From paper and experimentation)
+-Threshold: Needs to be within the range of 80-180

--Gaussian sigma: We want the range within which it will not false-detect LEDs where they are not.
-This value needs to be at or below 1.7
+-Gaussian sigma: This value needs to be at or below 1.7.
+We want the range within which it will not false-detect LEDs where they are not

 -Minimum blob area: 39 seems to be the upper limit (on a scale to 0-100)